tytso/xfstests-bld/Documentation/android-xfstests.md

 Terminating android-xfstests with Ctrl-C doesn't stop the test process on the device.

-'android-xfstests shell' gives you a shell, but not in the chroot.
+'android-xfstests shell' gives you a shell in the chroot, but it's not a snapshot like it is for kvm-xfstests; that is, any changes you make in the shell session are persistent.

 Android devices usually run an older version of the Linux kernel.
 At the same time, xfstests is constantly being updated to add new tests.